FriendsOfSylius/SyliusImportExportPlugin/README.md

 2. Require and install the plugin

-  - Run `composer require friendsofsylius/sylius-import-export-plugin --dev`
+  - Run `composer require friendsofsylius/sylius-import-export-plugin`

 3. Add plugin dependencies to your AppKernel.php file: